How to Deploy Contracts

 },

-{ tags: ["GreetingsRegistry", "GreetingsRegistry_deploy"] }
+{ tags: ["GreetingsRegistry", "GreetingsRegistry_deploy"] },

-The tags is a list of string that when the deploy task is executed with, the script will be executed (unless it skips).
+);The tags is a list of string that when the deploy task is executed with, the script will be executed (unless it skips).
 In other word if the deploy task is executed with a tag that does not belong to that script, that script will not be executed unless it is a dependency of a script that does get executed.

 The dependencies is a list of tag that will be executed if that script is executed.
 So if the script is executed, every script whose tag match any of the dependencies will be executed first.

 Finally the function can return true if it wishes to never be executed again.
 This can be useful to emulate migration scripts that are meant to be executed only once.
-Once such script return true (async), the id
+Once such script return true (async), the id field is used to track execution and if that field is not present when the script return true, it will fails.

-In other words, if you want a particular deploy script to run only once, it needs to both return true (async) and have an id
+In other words, if you want a particular deploy script to run only once, it needs to both return true (async) and have an id set.

 In any case, as a general advice every deploy function should be idempotent.
 This is so they can always recover from failure or pending transaction.
 This is what underpin most of hardhat-deploy philosophy.

-will by default only deploy if the contract code has changed, making it easier to write idempotent script.
+This is why the deploy function provided by @rocketh/deploy will by default only deploy if the contract code has changed, making it easier to write idempotent script.

-Environment and function provided by rocketh modules
+Environment and functions provided by rocketh modules

-By default rocketh environment only provide function to read and write deployments.
-It has no deploy
+By default the rocketh environment only provides functions to read and write deployments.
+It has no deploy function on its own.

 @rocketh/deploy